Advertiser Disclosure: We may earn commissions when you buy through links on our site. Learn more

 Compare how real customers rate US Cellular and Total Highspeed based on our comprehensive database of verified customer reviews across all service types.

-When comparing customer satisfaction, US Cellular earns an overall rating of 3.53 / 5 stars from 15 customer reviews, while Total Highspeed maintains a 4.00 / 5 rating from 1 reviews.
-Total Highspeed outperforms US Cellular by 0.47 points in overall satisfaction.
-US Cellular's best-rated service is their fixed wireless offering at 3.77 / 5 stars, compared to Total Highspeed's highest-rated service, fiber, at 4.00 / 5 stars.
+When comparing customer satisfaction, US Cellular earns an overall rating of 3.33 / 5 stars from 18 customer reviews, while Total Highspeed maintains a 4.00 / 5 rating from 1 reviews.
+Total Highspeed outperforms US Cellular by 0.7 points in overall satisfaction.
+US Cellular’s best-rated service is their Fixed Wireless offering at 3.33 / 5 stars, compared to Total Highspeed’s highest-rated service, Fixed Wireless, at 4.00 / 5 stars.

 US Cellular Ratings & Reviews